 Doctors base treatment for a brain injury on the type and location of the injury.
-Treatments may include:

-- Drugs to lower brain pressure, drugs to lower anxiety and drugs that change the fluid levels in the brain - Intracranial pressure monitor (ICP), which measures pressure in the brain.
-There are two types of monitors: a tube placed in the brain that only measures brain pressure, and a tube placed into a small space in the brain that measures brain pressure and also drains fluid from the brain to lower the pressure on the brain. - Craniotomy, which is an opening in the skull to remove a clot and lower brain pressure.
-This is done in the operating room. - Shunt, which is a tube placed to drain excess fluid in the brain.
-This is done in the operating room. - Craniectomy, which involves removing a part of the skull bone to give the brain more room to swell.
-This type of surgery may also be done when a clot is removed.
-The skull bone is replaced when the patient is better (usually several months later).
+Treatments may include: • Drugs to lower brain pressure, drugs to lower anxiety and drugs that change the fluid levels in the brain • Intracranial pressure monitor (ICP), which measures pressure in the brain.
+There are two types of monitors: a tube placed in the brain that only measures brain pressure, and a tube placed into a small space in the brain that measures brain pressure and also drains fluid from the brain to lower the pressure on the brain. • Craniotomy, which is an opening in the skull to remove a clot and lower brain pressure.
+This is done in the

+- operating room.

+- Shunt, which is a tube placed to drain excess fluid in the brain.
+This is done in the operating room.

+- better (usually several months later).